wawaka/black-box-testing-tool/README.md

         -   {userid: 100, orderid: 1} # the actual message checked would be {userid: 100, orderid: 1, address: 1 Wall Street, phone: 1234567890}
 ```

-## Kafka message template file
+## Kafka message defaults file
-If embedding full template message into the configuration file is not an option, you can refer to an external template in a file by using
+If embedding full defaults message into the configuration file is not an option, you can refer to an external defaults in a file by using
-option `template_file` of a kafka action.
+option `defaults_file` of a kafka action.
 Example:
 ```yaml
 actions: